The Stetson Mansion

 Stetson mausoleum in West Laurel Hill cemetery.

-The few markers of Stetson in the area include the Stetson Hospital building, Stetson Road in Elkins Park, the Stetson Building at 1225 Sansom Street, the John B. Stetson Charter Middle School at East Allegheny and B Streets (about two miles northeast of the factory site), and this mausoleum.
+The few markers of Stetson in the area include his mansion in our neighborhood, the Stetson Hospital building, Stetson Road in Elkins Park, the Stetson Building at 1225 Sansom Street, the John B. Stetson Charter Middle School at East Allegheny and B Streets (about two miles northeast of the factory site), and this mausoleum.

 And one more tip of the hat to Stetson.